snghakanksha/snghakanksha/README.md

 ### Retail Intelligence Platform
 *End-to-end ELT pipeline on Snowflake*

-Built a full data pipeline from scratch — raw CSV and JSON files all the way to business-ready analytics.
+Built a full data pipeline from scratch, raw CSV and JSON files all the way to business-ready analytics.
 Not a tutorial.
 Built it, broke it, fixed it, learned from it.